arunpariyar/code-log-client/README.md

 ## Overview

-This is a web-based application that helps users to centrally manage their finances efficiently using modern React and Node.js technologies.
+CodeLog is a user-centric app designed to streamline product feedback management, enabling teams to create, read, update, and delete feedback requests effortlessly.
+The app allows suggestions to be sorted by the most or least upvotes and filtered by category, making it easy to prioritize and focus on relevant feedback.
+Its responsive design adapts seamlessly to any device, delivering an optimal layout for smartphones, tablets, and desktops.
+Additionally, interactive elements with hover states enhance usability, providing a dynamic and intuitive experience for managing feedback effectively and driving meaningful product improvements.

 ---

 ## Tech Stack

-- **Front-end**: TypeScript, React, React Query, React Router, React ChartJS, React Hot Toast, Zod, Vanilla CSS, CSS Modules
+- **Front-end**: TypeScript, Angular, NgRx, Vanilla CSS, Vercel
 - **Back-end**: TypeScript, Node.js, Express.js, Prisma
-- **Database**: Postgres
+- **Database**: PostgreSQL
-- **Other Tools**: AWS Amplify, CI/CD, Render
+- **Hosting**: Vercel, CI/CD, Render

 ---